bangnguyen/subscribe_user/README.md

-# subscribe_user
+# subscribe for a new user.
-API subscribe user
+This API describe how to subcribe for the new user.

 ### 1. POST http://hanoi.energisme.net:8081/OcrREST/user/signup